 Education and training

 MEERKAT RADIO TELESCOPE

-The minister of Science aand Technology launched the first pahse of the completed Meerkat telescope which forms part of the SKA, the biggest of it’s kind in the world.
+The minister of Science aand Technology launched the first phase of the completed Meerkat telescope which forms part of the SKA, the biggest of it’s kind in the world.

 KAT 7 was the engineering prototype for the design of MeerKAT.
-MeerKAT dish design changed from 12m centre fed dish to Offset Gregorian dish.It consist of 64 dishes and will be incorporated into SKAP1 (250 dish array)
+MeerKAT dish design changed from 12m centre fed dish to Offset Gregorian dish It consists of 64 dishes and will be incorporated into SKAP1 (250 dish array)

 This phase of the project includes the design and delivery of the dish & its subsystems and the associated infrastructure.

-BENEFITS OF THE DISTRICT
+BENEFITS TO THE DISTRICT

 Tourism increase expected (~500/yr to > 10,000/yr in 10 years) => large increase in jobs for hospitality workers, shop workers, service sector employees, tour guides.
 Entrepreneurial opportunities expected to increase steadily.